 Plantings and seating would be provided to enhance passive recreation opportunities in the Recreation Zone.
-Components would include benches, railings, planters, and arbors.
+Components would include benches, railings, and planters.
 The railing would include enhanced lighting, fishing rod holders, and brackets for attaching historic placards and viewfinders for sights of interest.
-Arbors along the esplanade would provide shade, swings, and built-in lighting.
 Different types of planters would be used to address different soil conditions.
 Elements of the Recreation Zone are described from south to north.